-1. All parties filing documents electronically are referred to and shall also comply with all requirements and conditions for electronic filing (e-filing) and service as set forth in Code of Civil Procedure section 1010.6 and California Rules of Court, rules 2.250-2.261, unless this Local Rule provides otherwise.

-- 2. Except as provided in subsections (G) and (H), all documents presented for filing in the following case types must be electronically filed (e-filed) with the Court as provided in Code of Civil Procedure section 1010.6 and California Rules of Court, rules 2.250 through 2.261: - a.
-Civil including limited, unlimited, and complex;b.
-Family;c.
-Juvenile including juvenile justice and juvenile dependency; andd.
-Probate.
-(1/1/22) - 3.
+- 1. All parties filing documents electronically are referred to and shall also comply with all requirements and conditions for electronic filing (e-filing) and service as set forth in Code of Civil Procedure section 1010.6 and California Rules of Court, rules 2.250-2.261, unless this Local Rule provides otherwise. - 2.
+Except as provided in subsections (G) and (H), all documents presented for filing in the following case types must be electronically filed (e-filed) with the Court as provided in Code of Civil Procedure section 1010.6 and California Rules of Court, rules 2.250 through 2.261: - a.
+Civil including limited, unlimited, and complex; b.
+Family; c.
+Juvenile including juvenile justice and juvenile dependency d.
+Probate; and e.
+Mental Health, but only as to LPS Conservatorships and CARE Act Proceedings.
+(1/1/22, 7/1/23) - 3.
 Self-represented parties are not required to file documents electronically.
 However, self-represented parties are encouraged to utilize e-filing. - 4.
 A party required to file documents electronically may request an exemption from the requirement by showing undue hardship or significant prejudice by filing a Request for Exemption from Mandatory Electronic Filing and Service (Judicial Council Form EFS-007) with a Proposed Order (Judicial Council Form EFS-008). - 5.
 During trial, a party may submit to the Courtroom Clerk and serve by hand any pleadings, as long as the pleadings are also filed electronically before the close of business no later than the following court day. - 6.
 The Court may order a party to provide courtesy copies of e-filed documents.
 The clerk's office will reject unsolicited courtesy copies.
 (1/1/22)